oracleofnj/spectral-repr-cnns/README.md

 The project was developed using Tensorflow 1.3.0 and NumPy 1.13.
 Certain notebooks require the Pillow 4.3 library to be installed (```sudo pip3 install Pillow```).

-Since the code uses the HCNW format to perform convolutions, it will only run on a GPU-enabled machine.
+Since the code uses the NCHW format to perform convolutions, it will only run on a GPU-enabled machine.

 The CIFAR-100 dataset does not come in batches.
 Loading the dataset will require a machine with at least 32 GB of RAM.